Understand Your Risks to Prevent a Heart Attack

 Your health care team will review your medical and family history.
 They will also want to know:

-• Whether you’ve ever had a heart attack or stroke, or blockages in the arteries of your heart, neck or legs.
+• Whether you’ve ever had a heart attack or stroke or blockages in the arteries of your heart, neck or legs

-Traditional risk factors for heart attack include:
+Risk factors for heart attack include:

 • Smoking